stgm/public_html/_posts/2021-01-26-running-check50.md

     hello.py
     You are currently in: ~/dev, did you perhaps intend another directory?

-Again, check50 is complaining.
-This error is given because the check is programmed to work on the file `hello.c`.
-Check50 always runs checks on the files that are in the current directory!
+Again, check50 is complaining, this time because a file called `hello.py` is expected to be present.
+Check50 always runs checks on the files that are in the *current directory*!
 So if you, or your students, want to check a program, they have to `cd` into that directory.

 But that's OK!
 Lets' create an empty file called `hello.py`.
 Let's see what `check50` says now: